StevieCode/news-scraper-parser/README.md

 ## How to Contribute

 In parsing_info.csv, you can add \<domain name\>, \<xpath to contents\> if that xpath is tested to always contain noise-free content.
-We are welcoming any domain from any language, as doing so will increase the datapoints for the research and make this program more universal
+We are welcoming any domain from any language, as doing so will increase the datapoints for the research and make this program more universal.
+If you spot an issue with current xpath, feel free to report it too!